abadger/stellarmagnate/docs/events.rst

 Ship events return information about ship objects.

+.. py:function:: ship.cargo.update(cargo: dict)

+    Emitted when a ship's cargo manifest changes (commodities are bought and sold or transferred to a warehouse)

+    :arg dict cargo: A dict of cargo in the ship's hold.
+Format is:
+        :key: cargoname (ie: "Food")
+        :value: amount (ie: 50)

 .. py:function:: ship.destinations(destinations: list)

     Emitted when the destinations a ship can travel to changes.
 This usually